BenSolomon/simpleExpressionProcessing/README.md

-The goal of simpleExpressionProcessing is to provide simple tools for downloading and normalizing raw RNA expression data from GEO, including microarray and bulk RNA sequencing experiments, within the `GEOquery` class format.
+The goal of simpleExpressionProcessing is to provide simple tools for downloading and normalizing raw RNA expression data from GEO, including microarray and bulk RNA sequencing experiments, using the `MetaIntegrator` class

 ## IMPORTANT NOTE